Elite-Cow/Crackpipe-Auto-Extractor-Monitor/README.md

 Once monitoring has started.
 You can allow the program to passively run.
 Whenever you download games via [Crackpipe](https://crackpipe.de/), they will be auto extacted to the installations folder and will display in the [Crackpipe](https://crackpipe.de/) client.

 ##
+## Updates
+v1.1 now closes to system tray!
+* Pressing "X" (close) in the program minimizes to system tray for a more passive way to run!
+* Right-Click > Quite on system tray icon to exit program.

+##
 *Known Bugs*
 * Processing log duplicates log entries.